The Doon Dictionary

 Achha

-Literally means "good" or "okay," but it’s the Swiss Army knife of Indian conversation.
-Depending on the tone, it can mean "I understand," "That’s great," "Really?" or "I’m listening."
-If you know your Geordie, it's kind of similar to "Howay".
+Literally means 'good' or 'okay' but it’s the Swiss Army knife of Indian conversation.
+Depending on the tone, it can mean 'I understand,' 'That’s great,' 'Really?' or 'I’m listening.'
+If you know your Geordie, it’s not dissimilar to 'Howay.'

 -